Solar installation in Culver City, CA

 - How much does solar cost in Culver City?

-- Most Culver City homes need a 5-9 kW system, typically $16,000-$29,000 before the 30% federal tax credit.
+- Most Culver City homes need a 5–9 kW system, typically $16,000–$29,000 before financing incentives.
 Hillside homes in Blair Hills or Culver Crest and households adding a battery or EV charging will be higher.
-We give you itemized pricing and model the payback under SCE NEM 3.0 specifically.
+We give itemized pricing and model the payback under SCE NEM 3.0 specifically.

 - Is a battery worth it in Culver City under NEM 3.0?

 - For most homes, yes.
-Since SCE NEM 3.0 pays little for exported power, a battery lets you store your own midday solar and use it during the expensive 4-9 PM window.
-That typically brings payback from the 10-14 year solar-only range down to roughly 6-9 years.
+SCE NEM 3.0 pays little for exported power, so a battery lets you store midday solar and use it during the expensive 4–9 PM peak — typically bringing payback from the 10–14 year solar-only range down to roughly 6–9 years.
+It also pairs naturally with the EV charging common in EV-heavy Culver City households.

 Get a transparent Culver City quote.